emil-raev/LS_JS120/test_prep.md

 }

 let james = new Student("James Dean", 20, "Math");
-console.log(james);
 ```

 ## Encapsulation

 Encapsulation is the idea of bundling data (state) and operations related to that data (behavior) in a cohesive unit called an object.
-In OOP, encapsulation also refers to the idea of restricting access to state and behavior (exposing only the interface needed).
+In OOP, encapsulation also refers to the idea of restricting access to state and behavior (exposing only the interface needed).(e.g. user - account)

 ## Polymorphism